verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ## Overview

 The [Initial steps](#initial-steps) create a very simple on-premises domain that you will move to Kubernetes.
 The sample domain is the starting point for the lift and shift process; it contains one application (ToDo List) and one data source.
 First, you'll configure the database and the WebLogic Server domain.
 Then, in [Lift and Shift](#lift-and-shift-steps), you will move the domain to Kubernetes with Verrazzano.
-This guide does not include the setup of the virtual cloud network that would be needed to access an on-premises database, nor does it document how to migrate a database to the cloud.
+This guide does not include the setup of the networking that would be needed to access an on-premises database, nor does it document how to migrate a database to the cloud.

 ## What you need
 MySQL Database 8.x - a database server